 I love using oats as the ‘base’ for so many of my meals and recipes.
 You can use oats straight from the packet in things like no-bake cookies or smoothies, or blend them into a flour to use for muffins, cakes, loaves of bread (banana bread) etc. Not only are oats super affordable and neutral taste-wise (unlike something like coconut flour), but they’re an easy way to add some fibre to your meals so that they keep you feeling fuller for longer.
 If you’re gluten intolerant, try to find GF-certified oats, or use quinoa or rice flakes instead.

 It’s a no-brainer.
 BYS coffee sachets aren’t just for milk and water!
 They’re the ultimate addition to your oats, smoothies and treats.
-Because it’s instant coffee, the Beforeyouspeak sachets add extra depth and richness of flavour to recipes instantly, are easily dissolvable with other ingredients, and are a simple way to add in all the benefits of the superfoods infused within them such as; turmeric, ginseng and MCT oil to your recipes.
+Because it’s instant coffee, the Beforeyouspeak sachets add extra depth and richness of flavour to recipes instantly, are easily dissolvable with other ingredients, and are a simple way to add all natural ingredients such as; turmeric, ginseng and MCT oil to your recipes.
 I also love using the Creamers for the same purpose –to instantly add flavour, healthy fats and a creamy consistency to any recipe.

 Let’s be real; the minute you add chocolate to anything, it’s going to be good.
-I always keep blocks of chocolate on hand for recipes — whether I cut them into chunks to use as choc chips in cookies or bars, or to melt them down to use as a topping on a slice, or like a nut butter to bind ingredients together in a no-bake recipe.
+I always keep blocks of chocolate on hand for recipes — whether I cut them into chunks to use as choc chips in cookies or bars, melt them down for a tasty topping on a slice, or use them like a nut butter to bind ingredients together in a no-bake recipe.